“People don’t care how much you know until they know how much you care” (Anonymous).

 Whether our will toward others is good or ill, will is something we can change.
 If we’ve gotten into the habit of thinking hurtful thoughts about others, it may take some practice, but we can change our “ill will” into “good will.”
 We can determine to be benevolent.

 But as we work on our goodwill, let’s make it better by making it more specific.
 Generic goodwill toward the human race is of relatively little use.
-What we need is an active, practical, small-scale goodwill toward those whom we actually have to deal with every day!
+What we need is an active, practical goodwill toward the people we actually have to deal with from day to day!

 “You cannot add to the peace and goodwill of the world if you fail to create an atmosphere of harmony and love right where you live and work” (Thomas Dreier).